ni/measurement-plugin-python/ni_measurement_client/README.md

-# Python Measurement Client
+# Python Script to Run Measurements

+## Problem Statement

+- Currently, the users can run LabVIEW and Python measurements from InstrumentStudio and TestStand.
+- If they want to run measurements say using LabVIEW or Python, the current workflow requires expertise on Python and gRPC technologies along with a very good understanding of MeasurementLink.

-## Implementation Workflow
+## Implementation

-1. Get the list of active measurement services.
+1. Using the discovery client, get the list of active measurement services.
-2. For a selected measurement, resolve its address to interact with the corresponding service.
-3. Get the measurement's parameter metadata.
+2. Using the measurement client, for a selected measurement, get the measurement's parameter metadata.
-4. Construct a configuration and output metadata dictionary for the measurement's parameters as described in the [Parameter Serialization and Deserialization](#4-parameter-serialization-and-deserialization) section.
-5. Deserialize the default configuration values received from the measurement service in Step 3 by using the metadata constructed in Step 4.
-6. In case of pin-centric measurement, get and register the pin map file with the pin map service
+3. If the measurement is pin-centric, get and register the pin map file with the pin map service by using the pin map client
-7. Serialize the measurement configuration values by using the metadata constructed in Step 4.
-8. Run the measurement.
+4. Run the measurement.
-9. Deserialize the measurement output values by using the metadata constructed in Step 4.

 ## Things needed to Create a Measurement Client